Many marketers and business leaders think they know what their audiences want. But without the data to prove your theory, you’ll never know for sure.

 Or maybe you post Facebook updates at 11 a.m. and 5 p.m. on weekdays because that’s what proved optimal in the past.
 However, recent data shows that you could miss major audiences that check Facebook mainly at noon or midday.

 How Testing Can Improve Your Bottom Line

-Beyond just testing singular questions or hypotheses—like whether adding visual imagery will improve an email’s click-through rate, or changing up your calls to action on your blog posts—consistent testing can have tremendous impact on your organization.
+Beyond testing singular questions or hypotheses—like whether adding visual imagery will improve an email’s click-through rate, or changing calls to action on your blog posts—consistent testing can have a tremendous impact on your organization.

-For instance, a nonprofit might aim to improve its overall donor conversions off of its homepage.
-To do that, it might A/B test:
+For instance, you might want to improve your overall donor conversions off of your homepage.
+To do that, you can A/B test:

 - The location of a donate button

 - The addition and placement of a monthly giving CTA